How changes in interest rate affect debt

 Key takeaways

-• Interest rate changes have an immediate effect on revolving debts like credit cards.
+- Interest rate changes have an immediate effect on revolving or variable-rate debts like credit cards.

 Interest rate changes have an impact on every dollar you borrow.
 They can make or break the affordability of the car you drive, the house you live in or the college you attend.
-Most U.S. adults (70%) carry some form of debt ranging from credit cards, mortgages and auto loans to student loans and personal loans.
+Over 70 percent of U.S. adults carry some form of debt ranging from credit cards, mortgages and auto loans to student loans and personal loans.

 How interest rates affect your debt

-The amount may only add up or save you a few hundred extra dollars over the life of a short-term loan like a personal loan.
+A lower interest rate may only save you a few hundred extra dollars over the life of a loan with a short term, like a personal or auto loan.
 However, you could end up paying or saving tens or even hundreds of thousands more in interest charges over the term of a 30-year fixed-rate mortgage.

 Personal loan